 - Credit Check – Hard pull when joining.

 Credit Union Overview

 In 1937, more than 175 Stanocola Processing Plant employees formed the Stanocola Processing Employee’s Federal Credit Union, with an initial deposit of $941.70.
-As the ownership of the Plant changed (finally owned by Exxon), so did the Credit Union’s name, with a total of five name changes between 1949 and 1994.
-In the early 2000s there were several mergers, including EXCO FCU in 2003 - the largest credit union merger in Louisiana history.
+As the ownership of the Plant changed (ultimately owned by Exxon), so did the Credit Union’s name, with a total of five name changes between 1949 and 1994.
+There were several mergers in the early 2000s, including the 2003 merger with EXCO FCU, the largest credit union merger in Louisiana history.
 Following a change to a community charter in 2007, the Credit Union experienced its largest growth spurt.
-The EFCU (Exxon Federal Credit Union) Financial name was adopted in 2015, and today, EFCU is Louisiana’s sixth largest credit union, with more than 38,000 members and assets in excess of $387 million.
+The EFCU (Exxon Federal Credit Union) Financial rebrand occurred 2015 to reflect the new FOM.
+EFCU is currently Louisiana’s third largest credit union, with nearly 62,000 members and assets in excess of $939 million.

 When compared to similar length-of-term CDs tracked by DepositAccounts.com that are available within the FOM, no banks or credit unions have a higher rate than currently offered on the EFCU Financial 24-Month Jumbo Certificate, regardless of minimum deposit requirements.
 The following table compares the 24-Month Jumbo Certificate to the two highest-rate CDs from other credit unions, and the two highest-rate CDs from banks.

 How the 30-Month Bump Option Jumbo CD Compares